-A patrol can consist of up to 6 Scouts BSA youth/adults or up to 8 Webelos scouts/adults.
-Unregistered personnel will not be allowed to accompany the patrols due to the need to manage the 50-person cohort limit.
+A patrol should consist of up to 6 Scouts BSA youth or up to 8 Webelos scouts.
+Adult leaders may accompany the patrols, but the youth should be leading/guiding the patrol.

-The initial registration will simply reserve a patrol for your unit in the competition.
-Once reserved, you will be able to add the names of the final participants at any time before the February 3 deadline.
+The on-line registration will simply reserve a patrol for your unit in the competition.
+You will also be able to indicate the number of additional leaders/adults/scouts you will have in camp for the day (to help us plan the lunch count).